SamuelOvuema/Dareyio-pbl/project13.md

 With your experience on Ansible so far you can:

 - Decide if you want to develop your own roles, or find available ones from the community
-- Update both static-assignment and site.yml files to refer the roles
+- Update both static-assignment and site.yml files to refer to the roles

-_*Important Hints*_:
+***Important Hints***:

 - Since you cannot use both Nginx and Apache load balancer, you need to add a condition to enable either one – this is where you can make use of variables.
 - Declare a variable in defaults/main.yml file inside the Nginx and Apache roles.
-Name each variables enable_nginx_lb and enable_apache_lb respectively.
+Name each variable enable_nginx_lb and enable_apache_lb respectively.
 - Set both values to false like this enable_nginx_lb: false and enable_apache_lb: false.
 - Declare another variable in both roles load_balancer_is_required and set its value to false as well
 - Update both assignment and site.yml files respectively